-A New Development Has Surfaced About Brad Pitt and Angelina Jolie’s Dating Life
+A New Development Has Surfaced About Brad Pitt And Angelina Jolie’s Dating Life

 Even though they called it quits on their marriage back in September, Brad Pitt and his estranged wife Angelina Jolie are evidently not ready to start seeing other people.
 Sources close to the Hollywood A-listers spoke out about Pitt, 53, and Jolie, 41, saying that they are both still single.

-Since her highly publicized falling out with Pitt in the fall of last year, Jolie has not dated anyone.
+Since her highly publicized falling out with Brad in the fall of last year, Angelina Jolie has not dated anyone.
 The Maleficent actress is reportedly keeping her focus on her children.
-At this time, the World War Z actor has not dated other people either; however, he has been spending a significant amount of time out with friends, according to Entertainment Tonight.
+At this time, World War Z actor Brad Pitt has not dated other people, however, he has been spending a significant amount of time out with friends, according to Entertainment Tonight.

 "Everything is going well; the family is getting along and keeping things private," the insider said.
 "That is his sole focus right now."

-Most recently, Pitt has been stepping out more and more into the spotlight.
-Many of his fans have been shocked to see that he has lost a significant amount of weight off his muscular frame and is now extremely thin.
+Most recently, Brad Pitt has been stepping out more and more into the spotlight.
+Many of his fans have been shocked to see that Brad has lost a significant amount of weight off his muscular frame is now extremely thin.

 "He spends all night working on his art and listening to emotional songs," an insider said.
 "Everybody knows it's related to what's going on with him personally, but nobody says anything.
 He's a quiet guy, and very humble.
 He's learning at a fast pace."